Parkinson's Case Study

 Although Parkinson’s can be a scary diagnosis to hear, there is a lot of research demonstrating how the disease progression can be slowed and people can continue to lead active, fulfilled lives.

-Here at Radect, we have the ability to use a team-based approach to manage Parkinson’s.
+Here at Radect Health, we have preventative health and wellness plans that provide us the ability to use a team-based approach to manage Parkinson’s.
 Our yoga ambassadors assist in planning the right activities to maintain Randy’s fitness level and well-being, ranging from personalized physical exercises to meditation.
 They will monitor his progress regularly to ensure he stays on track.
 Additionally, our physical therapists are consulted to determine the appropriate program, whether the goal is balance, strengthening, or flexibility to prevent mobility issues.

 We also have health practitioners who will manage the diet, mental health, and social work aspects as a part of the member's support team.
 Our dietitian will offer recommendations on foods that prevent disease progression and offer supplement ideas based on his individual symptoms.
 This ensures his diet plan suits his needs and fits his preferences.
 Our mental health professionals help navigate the cognitive challenges and mental impact that a loss of abilities has on Randy’s daily life while emphasizing a reduction of stress and anxiety in conjunction with the yoga ambassador's program.
 Finally, our medical providers will track his progress and offer instruction on current Parkinson’s treatments or interventions based on the stage he is in.